Fair Cardholder Agreement

 With your PIN, you may use your Card to obtain cash from any Automated Teller Machine (“ATM”) or any POS device, as permissible by a Merchant, bearing the MasterCard®, Maestro®, Cirrus®, or PULSE® acceptance mark.
 ATM transactions are treated as cash withdrawal transactions.
 Any cash withdrawn from an ATM terminal, POS device or through a participating bank or Issuer-approved Reload Network location (a “Teller Cash Withdrawal”) will be subject to the limitations set forth in the section below labeled “Using Your Card /Limitations”).
 ATM withdrawals may also be subject to varying daily limits at the ATM owner’s discretion.
 A fee may be associated with the use of your Card to obtain cash.
 For information about the fee, see the section labeled “Fee Schedule.”
 Please be aware that the ATM owner or operator, Merchant, or Reload Network may charge a fee (often referred to as a “Surcharge Fee”) IN ADDITION to any fee that we charge for cash access.

-You may add funds to your Card Account, called “value loading.”
+You may add funds to your Bank Account, called “value loading.”
 Your initial value load must be at least $10.00.
 The minimum dollar value of any subsequent value loads will be subject to the terms established by the individual reload location (see (a) in the following paragraph).
 Please refer to the section labeled “Using Your Card/Limitations” for applicable limits on the number of times you can value load your Card Account and limits to the amount that can be loaded to your Card Account.
 The calculation of these limits may take into consideration all similar transactions made with any other Card Account(s) you may have with us, whether you are a Primary Cardholder or a Secondary Cardholder.

 Personal checks, cashiers’ checks, and money orders sent to the Issuer are not acceptable forms of value loading.
 All checks and money orders sent to the Issuer for Card Account loading will be returned unless your Card Account has a negative balance at the time such check or money order is received, in which case the Issuer may in its discretion choose to apply the check or money order proceeds to the negative balance owed.